-The Localism Act 2011, together with the regulatory framework for social housing in England from April 2012 (the Regulatory Framework) issued by the Homes and Communities Agency (the HCA and, acting through its regulation committee, the Regulator) in its capacity as social housing regulator, introduced new provisions that allow registered providers of social housing to charge rents up to a maximum of 80 per cent. of the market rent level on both newly developed stock and on an agreed proportion of existing stock for permitted registered providers of social housing.
+The Localism Act 2011, together with the regulatory framework for social housing in England from April 2012 (the Regulatory Framework) issued by the Regulator of Social Housing, introduced new provisions that allow registered providers of social housing to charge rents up to a maximum of 80 per cent. of the market rent level on both newly developed stock and on an agreed proportion of existing stock for permitted registered providers of social housing.
 This rent is known as Affordable Rent.
-The option of charging Affordable Rent is only available to registered providers of social housing who have entered into a

-Framework Delivery Agreement with the HCA relating to the 2011-2015 Affordable Homes Programme, 2015 to 2018 Affordable Homes Programme or the 2016 to 2021 Shared Ownership and Affordable Homes Programme, or any equivalent housing delivery programme operated within Greater London by the Greater London Authority.
-Such rents can only be exercised in relation to newly developed stock and on new lettings of a proportion of existing stock.
+The option of charging Affordable Rent is only available to registered providers of social housing who have entered into a Housing Supply Delivery Agreement with Homes England (previously the HCA in its capacity as grant giving authority) relating to the 2011 to 2015 Affordable Homes Programme, the 2015 to 2018 Affordable Homes Programme or the 2016 to 2021 Shared Ownership and Affordable Homes Programme, or any equivalent housing delivery programme operated within Greater London by the Greater London Authority.
 Some local authorities have restricted the ability to charge the full 80 per cent. rent level through planning controls.

-There is a risk that those tenants on Affordable Rent may find it harder to pay their rent and that this may have a corresponding effect on the ability of an Authorised Borrower to meet its payment obligations under the Authorised Loan to which it is a party.
+As the rent level on Affordable Rent tenancies is linked to local market levels each time a new tenancy is granted, this has the potential to increase cashflow volatility because rent yield will fluctuate as the market does.
+This volatility could affect the ability of an Authorised Borrower to meet its payment obligations under the Authorised Loan to which it is a party.
+There is also a risk that those tenants on Affordable Rent may find it harder to pay their rent and that this may have a corresponding effect on the ability of an Authorised Borrower to meet its payment obligations under the Authorised Loan to which it is a party.